shotgunsoftware/tk-core/docs/descriptor.rst

 It will look for the code in a `manual` folder in the bundle cache, so with the example above, Toolkit would look for the code in the ``CACHE_ROOT/manual/tk-nuke-publish/v0.5.0`` folder.

+.. warning:: Manual descriptors are part of an older toolkit workflow methodology and while they are supported,
+    we do not recommend using them.

 API reference
 ----------------------------------------